Peter Marsh Chase Preview, Tips, Runners & Trends

 Peter Marsh Chase Information:

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Haydock tips on the day of the race, do they agree with the runners on the trend shortlist or are they predicting other runners?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Haydock Racecourse section for links to these.
+If you are interested in other predictions at Haydock, then head over to the Haydock tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Haydock Racecourse section for links to these.

 ALSO READ

-Below you will find the 2026 Peter Marsh Chase Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Peter Marsh Chase Trend Analysis.
+Below you will find the 2027 Peter Marsh Chase Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Peter Marsh Chase Trend Analysis.

-These are the top three quickest-run Peter Marsh Chase over the last 20 renewals:
+These are the top three quickest-run Peter Marsh Chase races over the last 20 renewals:

 1. Our Vic (6:11.60) in 2010